globalbrain/sefirot/docs/components/desc.md

 ## Usage

 The `<SDesc>` has various child components that you can use to build your description list.
-Here is a basic example of how to use the `<SDesc>` component.
+Here is a basic example of how to use the `<SDesc>`.

 ```vue
 <script setup lang="ts">